michaelmarzec/michaelmarzec.github.io/_posts/2022-03-28-basicattentiontoken-predictiveanalysis.md

 - Implement an automated pipeline
 	- My next objective is to implement a fully automated end-to-end pipeline.
 I envision using AWS Lambda to schedule a daily data extraction and a daily model retraining.
-	- I would like to add a simple front-end (likely a Flask page hosted using <ins>[Zappa](https://github.com/zappa/Zappa)</ins>) that can visualize model metric and ROI tracking.
+	- I would like to add a simple front-end (likely a Flask page hosted using <ins>[Zappa](https://github.com/zappa/Zappa)</ins>) that can visualize model metrics and ROI tracking.
 	- Additionally, I’d like to update the pipeline to extract the amount of BAT I actually collect each month (rather than the parameterized 100 BAT).
 - Implement automated trading and/or notifications
 	- Using the Coinbase API, I could automate trades per the model’s recommendation.
 This would allow the actual trades to remain aligned to the analysis (i.e., so they can occur at midnight).